 - American Airlines AAdvantage Award Travel Costs & Partner Airlines

-- American Airlines Award Booking Rules & Fees
+- American Airlines Award Booking Rules and Fees

 - Can I use my miles to book for another person?